 Reading aloud is also the best way to determine when your sentences are too long and need to be broken up so that the voice actor has time to breathe without interrupting the flow of the script.

 While many clients insist that voice actors remove their breaths from recordings, it’s not always such a good idea because it makes reads sound unnatural.
 Listeners expect to hear breaths; don’t forget that.
 After all, breathing makes us audibly human in this age of A.I. assistants like Alexa or Siri!

 It’s crucial to keep in mind that writing truly great voice over scripts is an art, but it’s also a craft that can be learned.
 Write, then do some more; and keep at it, because practice makes perfect.

-Do take a look at our series on how to write killer scripts here.
+Do take a look at our in-depth series on how to write killer voice over scripts in the main genres here.

 And finally, we wish you every success writing your voice over scripts!